Authors: Dou Du

-- Familiarize yourself with the main features of the Verlet integration scheme employed in the molecular dynamics simulations.
+- Background theory: familiarize yourself with the main features of the Verlet integration scheme employed in molecular dynamics simulations.

-Choose a small time step, see how the earth orbits the sun, and check how the total energy and angular momentum evolutes with time.
+Choose a small time step (say $\Delta t=1$), observe how the earth orbits the sun, and check how the total energy and angular momentum evolves in time.

 Does the earth still remain in the same orbit when a large time step is used?
-And why?
+Try to explain your observations.

 In molecular dynamics simulations, what are the problems associated with choosing (1) a very small timestep, (2) a very large timestep.

-SolutionAs we have seen in the previous exercises, choosing a small time step can improve the accuracy of the results.
-However, a small time step means taking a longer computing time to obtain the results.
-Practically, we cannot afford a very small time step for the MD simulations.
+SolutionAs we have seen in the previous exercises, choosing a small timestep in MD simulations can improve the accuracy of the results.
+However, a small timestep means taking a larger amount of computing time to obtain the same total simulation time.
+Practically, we cannot afford a very small timestep for the MD simulations.
 On the other hand, a large time step will introduce large errors.
-For example, for too large a timestep, particles can assume configurations in which they are too close to each other (in the real world, the nuclear-nuclear repulsion energy is considerable at short distances).
-Hence, it is crucial to choose a reasonable compromise for our time step in MD simulations so that they are sufficiently accurate but simultaneously do not require a prohibitively large amount of computer time.
+For example, for too large a timestep, particles can assume configurations in which they are too close to each other (in the real world, the nuclear-nuclear repulsion energy is considerable at short distances and prohibits this).
+Hence, it is crucial to choose a reasonable compromise for our timestep in MD simulations so that they are sufficiently accurate but simultaneously do not require a prohibitively large amount of computer time.